ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/11-priority-queues.md

 What is the complexity of `add`?
 Well, in fact it takes constant time, because the priority queue has a constant maximum size of 100 elements.
-If we generalize this problem to keeping track of the top $k$ transactions, then the complexity of `add` is $O(\log k)$.
+If we generalise this problem to keeping track of the top $k$ transactions, then the complexity of `add` is $O(\log k)$.
 :::